-The general secretary of the Norwegian Trekking Association (DNT), Kristin Krohn Devold, has picked her 10 favourite iconic hikes in Norway.
+The former general secretary of the Norwegian Trekking Association (DNT), Kristin Krohn Devold, has picked her 10 favourite iconic hikes in Norway.

 Preikestolen (Pulpit Rock), the Lysefjord

 Preikestolen is a mountain formed like a huge pulpit towering over the Lysefjord in Rogaland, Fjord Norway.
 There is a well prepared track from Preikestolen Mountain Lodge to the top of the 604-metre-high mountain plateau.
 Expect to spend four-five hours hiking from the lodge to the top of the Preikestolen and back down, and allow an hour or two to spend on the plateau.

 Besseggen is located in Oppland in Eastern Norway.
 This is perhaps the most popular of all mountain hikes amongst Norwegians.
 Steep paths and airy surroundings, with views of the Jotunheimen National Park, give you a feeling of mastering the mountains.
 Looking down, you have a blue lake on one side and a green one on the other.
 The walk takes approximately seven to eight hours.

 On a clear day, you can see one sixth of Norway from the top of Gaustatoppen.
 Located in the county of Telemark in Southern Norway, Gaustatoppen is easily accessible.
 From the parking lot at Stavro, between Rjukan and Tuddal, you will spend about three hours to get to the top, and two to walk back down again - a five hour hike in total.
 Just before your reach the summit, there is a lodge where you can have a meal or spend the night.
 It is necessary to book in advance.
 The altitude difference is 700 metres, and the hike is fairly easy.
 Hiking boots are recommended.